Iranian Jews: Conversion of Iran from Sunni Islam to Shia Islam

+Afsharid dynasty (1736–1796)

 Nadir Shah (1736–1747) allowed Jews to settle in the Shi'ite holy city of Mashhad.
-However, following his murder many Jews were massacred in Mashhad, and survivors were forcibly converted, in an event known as Allahdad incident. they become known as "Jadid al-Islams" (new converts) and appeared to superficially accept the new religion, but in fact lived their lives as Crypto-Jews.
-The community permanently left Iran in 1946 and still lives as a tightly knit community in Israel today.
+As many Jews were traders, they were able to prosper due to the connection of Mashhad to other cities along the Silk Road, most notably in Central Asia.
+In 1839, in an event known as Allahdad incident, many members of the Jewish community were forced to convert to Islam or left Mashhad, to Herat in Afghanistan or cities such as Bukhara in today's Uzbekistan.
+They became known as "Jadid al-Islams" (new Muslims) and appeared to superficially accept the new religion, but continued to practice many Jewish traditions, i.e. as Crypto-Jews.
+Except a few individuals, the community permanently left Mashhad in 1946, either to Tehran, but also to Bombay and Palestine.
+Most of them still live as a tightly knit community in Israel today.

-Bābāʾī ben Nūrīʾel, a ḥāḵām (rabbi) from Isfahan who, at the behest of Nāder Shah Afšār (r.
-1148–60/1736–47), translated the Pentateuch and the Psalms of David from Hebrew into Persian.
-Three other rabbis helped him in the translation, which was begun in Rabīʿ II, 1153/May, 1740, and completed in Jomādā I, 1154/June, 1741.
-At the same time, eight Muslim mollas and three European and five Armenian priests translated the Koran and the Gospels.
+Bābāʾī ben Nūrīʾel, a ḥāḵām (rabbi) from Isfahan translated the Pentateuch and the Psalms of David from Hebrew into Persian at the behest of Nāder Shah.
+Three other rabbis helped him in the translation, which was begun in Rabīʿ II 1153/May 1740, and completed in Jomādā I 1154/June 1741.
+At the same time, eight Muslim mullahs and three European and five Armenian priests translated the Koran and the Gospels.
 The commission was supervised by Mīrzā Moḥammad Mahdī Khan Monšī, the court historiographer and author of the Tārīḵ-ejahāngošā-ye nāderī.
 Finished translations were presented to Nāder Shah in Qazvīn in June, 1741, who, however, was not impressed.
 There had been previous translations of the Jewish holy books into Persian, but Bābāʾī's translation is notable for the accuracy of the Persian equivalents of Hebrew words, which has made it the subject of study by linguists.
 Bābāʾī's introduction to the translation of the Psalms of David is unique, and sheds a certain amount of light on the teaching methods of Iranian Jewish schools in eighteenth-century Iran.
 He is not known to have written anything else.